Paying in Full vs. Partial Payments: Which Is Best for Your Credit Score?

 When you aren’t maxing out your credit cards or showing a history of new loans on your credit report, you will appear to be less dependent on credit to get by.
 You’ll also want to take steps to avoid any missed or late payments.
 These are all good signs in the eyes of a lender and can have a positive effect on your credit score.

 Full vs. Partial Payments: What Matters Most

 When your goal is to lower your overall debt load, you need to figure out which type of repayment schedule will help you reach your goal as quickly as possible.
 Would you be more motivated to pay down debt when you have a fixed partial payment each month or are you disciplined enough to set aside funds for a full payoff in a few months?
-Only you can decide which method is right for you, Freeman pointed out.
+Only you can decide which method is right for you.
 The end goal is the same: to pay off as much as you can as quickly as possible.